 The first step to overcoming anxiety is to recognize it for what it is – a set of feelings that are the result of a series of biological responses to a perceived threat.
 Pay attention to what happens when you become anxious?
 Your heart rate increases, your breathing accelerates, you may start to sweat, and your mouth might get dry.
 You may feel that you are going to pass out.
 Or you may have an urge to run, flee.
 You may have difficulty concentrating or experience memory lapses.
 You may experience nausea, chest pressure or pain.
 At bedtime you may be unable to fall asleep.
 You may feel a sense of impending doom – even that you are going to die.
 But you are not.
 These are the signs of anxiety.
 It is your body’s flight-or-fight response kicking in.

 STEP #2: Have an Emergency Response Practice

 One of the quickest ways to reset your response from going down an anxiety pathway is to learn to use your breath for a quick reset.
-The quickest reset comes from doing The Quickie – a practice I’ve been teaching patients to successfully get – and stay – out of an anxiety reaction, even if it’s started to get its hooks into you.
-To learn how to do The Quickie, head over here.
+The quickest reset comes from doing The Quickie – a meditative practice I’ve been teaching patients to successfully get – and stay – out of an anxiety reaction, even if it’s started to get its hooks into you.
 For more “advanced” practice in learning to use your mind and breath to get and stay out of anxiety, check out the HeartMath emWave, an affordable and effective biofeedback device that you can easily use at home.

 STEP #3 Create Safe Space for Your Brain